gg9192/uiowa-interview/readme.md

 Assumptions
 - only uploading and viewing requests are in scope
 - no authentication, or other similar fancy features
+- injectable services not tested, as that is a API call without any logic

 Problems
 - UX design: outsource to GENAI